-The survey form can be found in Appendix G, and the full results of the survey can be found in Appendix H.
+The full results of the survey may be found in Appendix G.

-2. Resource Protection Needs
+B. Resource Protection Needs

 The Town of Harwich is located in a very environmentally sensitive area.
 The Town's proximity to the coast as well as its dependence on the Monomoy Groundwater Lens for drinking water make environmental protection everyone's concern.
-Preserving open space for water supply protection was the number one concern expressed by residents in the 2009 Open Space and Recreation survey (section 1).
-Numbers two and three on the survey were wildlife habitat and travel corridors, and wetland/stream buffers and vernal pools, respectively.
+Preserving open space for water supply protection was the number one concern expressed by residents in the 2015 Open Space and Recreation survey (Section VII.1).
+Numbers two and three on the survey were wildlife habitat areas and areas around ponds and lakes, respectively.